What’s the first thing that pops into your head when you think of the best Polish drinks? I bet it is vodka.

 Now let’s jump into the best Polish drinks that are not for kids.
 Number one is, of course, vodka!

 For many, Polish vodka is the absolute best in the world.
 It can be made of grains or potatoes.
-Best served cold, with juice or ogorek kiszony, it’s a must on every Polish wedding, birthday, or any other party.
+Best served cold, with juice or ogorek kiszony.
+It’s a must at every Polish wedding, birthday, or any other party.
 Some high-quality vodkas come in very fancy bottles and they can make a really good gift for a vodka fan.

 One bottle costs as little as $5.

-What may be surprising, many Poles like drinking beer with syrups (ginger or raspberry) through the straw.
+What may be surprising, many Poles like drinking beer with syrups (ginger or raspberry syrups) through the straw.

 Grzaniec Galicyjski (mulled wine)

 In the wintertime, Poles love to warm up with a glass of Polish mulled wine.
 As a drink of highlanders, it is very strong and can not only warm you up but also cheer you up.

 The most popular brand is Grzaniec Galicyjski.
-The wine is sweet, seasoned with cloves, cinnamon, ginger, and honey.
-It’s typically served with orange and cloves.
+The wine is sweet and seasoned with cloves, cinnamon, ginger, and honey.
+You can typically serve it with oranges and cloves.